shikiinai/worlds/content/Aozora Twins/Aozora Kaia.md

 Kaia is a ray of sunshine who wants to see all the sights the universe has to offer.
 She can and will climb all the mountains with Kaito in tow.
 Because of her childhood, she firmly believes that humanity is inherently good.
 She is very trusting and very susceptible to getting conned without Kaito.
 ## Formative Experiences
 <!-- as an Infant / Young Child; include who was involved -->
 Growing up, Kaia was locked inside a small room for a very long time.
 It was a lavish, luxurious room and she had all she could possibly wish for, except for two things: she could not leave, and she could not talk to Kaito.
 Their rooms were connected by a thick glass wall, so each could see the other.
-Kaia "talked" to Kaito by writing on the wall bit by bit, wiping their conversations away whenever security walked by.
+Kaia "talked" to Kaito by writing on the wall bit by bit, wiping their conversations away whenever people walked by.
 Eventually, they escaped together and have been travelling ever since.
 ## Dreams for the Future
 To see all the world has to offer.
 Kaia has a lengthy bucket list of mountains to scale, lakes to jump in, and sunrises to see.
 ## Fears